pimutils/khal/doc/source/configspec.rst

     The path to an existing directory where this calendar is saved as a *vdir*.
     The directory is searched for events or birthdays (see ``type``).
-The path also accepts glob expansion via `*` or `?`.
-The search is also recursive.
+The path also accepts glob expansion via `*` or `?` when type is set to discover.
-    This allows for paths such as `~/accounts/*/calendars`, where the calendars directory contains vdir directories OR the events themselves.
-In addition, the following are equivelant (due to the recursion): `~/calendars/*` and `~/calendars`.
+    This allows for paths such as `~/accounts/*/calendars/*`, where the calendars directory contains vdir directories.
+In addition, `~/calendars/*` and `~/calendars/default` are valid paths if there exists a vdir in the `default` directory.
+(The previous behaviour of recursively searching directories has been replaced with globbing).

       :type: string
       :default: None